1. Types of Spanish ham

 The Ham Master (Maestro Jamonero) role is extremely important in this process because he controls the time of the different stages, depending on the characteristics of each group of hams.

-The different parts of the ham provide different degrees of curation and different types of slices.
+The different parts of the spanish ham provide different degrees of curation and different types of slices.

 Being the ham the back leg and the shoulder ham the front leg of the pig, we present a list of differences between them.